droonga/droonga.org/reference/1.0.2/commands/search/index.md

 `_subrecs`
 : An array of sample records which have the value in its grouped column.

-*Note: On the version {{ site.droonga_version }}, too many records can be returned larger than the specified `maxNSubRecords`, if the dataset has multiple volumes.
+*Note: On the version 1.0.2, too many records can be returned larger than the specified `maxNSubRecords`, if the dataset has multiple volumes.
 This is a known problem and to be fixed in a future version.

 #### `output` {#query-output}